trondhindenes/Flauthority/README.md

 Common Name: TestCA
 (the other options can be left blank)
 ```

+(the reason for this can be found in the `policy_strict` section of the openssl config file)

 Then run (command by command, the openssl commands dont work well with multi-line pasteing):
 ```